-Budgeted cost: £35,361.50
+Budgeted cost: £36,471.50

-Activity Evidence that supports this approach Challenge number(s) addressed Instant feedback from teachers via carefully planned adult focused learning opportunities throughout the day and across the school week.
+Activity Evidence that supports this approach Challenge number(s) addresse d Instant feedback from teachers via carefully planned adult focused learning opportunities throughout the day and across the school week.
 Feedback studies tend to show high effects on learning.
 There are positive impacts from a wide range of feedback approaches.
 Impacts are highest when feedback is delivered by teachers.
 1 and 2 Education Endowment Foundation on feedback.
 Further embedding of metacognition and self-regulation strategies in teaching all pupil groups.
 Metacognition approaches will continue to be embedded into routine educational practices and supported by professional development and training for staff.
 The average impact of metacognition and self-regulation strategies is an additional seven months' progress over the course of a year.
 Metacognition and self-regulation strategies can be effective when taught in collaborative groups so that learners can support each other and make their thinking explicit through discussion.
 EEF evidence on metacognition here.
-1, 2 and 4 Collaborative learning approaches embedded into our whole school provision and accessed by pupils The impact of collaborative approaches on learning is consistently positive, with pupils making an additional 5 months' 1 and 2 through our independent learning challenges. progress, on average, over the course of an academic year.
+1, 2 and 4 Collaborative learning approaches embedded into our whole school provision The impact of collaborative approaches on learning is consistently positive, with pupils making an additional 5 months' 1 and 2 and accessed by pupils through our independent learning challenges. progress, on average, over the course of an academic year.
 EEF evidence of collaborative approaches here Continue embedding dialogic activities across the school curriculum.
 These can support pupils to articulate key ideas, consolidate understanding and extend vocabulary.
-There is a strong evidence base that suggests oral language interventions, including dialogic activities such as high-quality classroom discussion, are inexpensive to implement with high impacts on reading: Oral language interventions Toolkit Strand Education Endowment Foundation EEF 1 Improve the quality of social and emotional (SEL) learning through our PSHE curriculum.
+There is a strong evidence base that suggests oral language interventions, including dialogic activities such as high-quality classroom discussion, are inexpensive to implement with high impacts on reading: Oral language interventions Toolkit Strand Education Endowment Foundation EEF 1 Purchase of a DfE validated Systematic Synthetic Phonics programme to secure stronger phonics teaching for all pupils.
+Leanring Naturally phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF 2 Improve the quality of social and emotional (SEL) learning through our PSHE curriculum.
 SEL approaches will be embedded into routine educational practices and supported by professional development and training for staff.
 There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g. improved academic performance, attitudes, behaviour and relationships with peers): Link to EEF document on Social and Emotional Learning.
 4